mrcorpt-games/mrcorpt-zen/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security issue in `mrcorpt-zen`, please report it so we can address it responsibly.
+If you discover a security issue in `mrcorpt-games-zen`, please report it so we can address it responsibly.

 Preferred reporting methods: